 The site of the Columbine Memorial was dedicated and opened to the public on September 21, 2007 to honor and remember the victims of the April 20, 1999 shootings at Columbine High School.

 Today the Columbine Memorial stands as an open, public place for all to visit and reflect on the impact and lessons learned from this tragedy.
-The Columbine Memorial is located in Clement Park which is located at 7306 W. Bowles Avenue (at Pierce St.) in Littleton, Colorado providing a stunning, but peaceful outdoor setting for visiting and personal / family reflection.
+The Columbine Memorial is located in Clement Park which is located at 7306 W. Bowles Avenue (at Pierce St.) in Littleton, Colorado.
+It is open all park hours.
+It provides a stunning, but peaceful outdoor setting for visiting and personal / family reflection.
 As one of the victim’s parents put it “Upon leaving this Memorial, a parent’s first reaction will hopefully be to hug their child, and tell them they love them.”

-A short gentle decline as you cross the threshold into the memorial emphasizes the solemnity of the creating a quiet, respectful demeanor.
+A short gentle decline as you cross the threshold into the Memorial emphasizes the solemnity of creating a quiet, respectful demeanor.

 There are overlooks along and on top of Rebel Hill providing panoramic views to the Rocky Mountains, the eastern plains and the Columbine community.
 A walkway arcs along the top edge of the hills and connects the overlooks while providing an accessible route to the dramatic views on top of Rebel Hill.

 The exit to the Memorial moves the visitor back through the entrance corridor and once again directs their view towards the Colorado foothills.